 Okay, fair enough, we already covered this one in #1 on this list.

-The schedule differs, so ask the staff at Clock Inn about the ceremony, they will know.
+The schedule differs, so ask your accommodation about the ceremony, they will know.

-18. Enjoy the social time at Clock Inn
+18. Enjoy the social time at your Hostel

-Last but not least, after a long day enjoying all these top things to do in Kandy, we recommend kicking back at Clock Inn.
-The hostels roof top terrace or the lounge is the place to mingle.
+Last but not least, after a long day enjoying all these top things to do in Kandy, we recommend kicking back at your hostel.
+Hostels are a great way to meet new people plus you will get incredibly good tips from other backpackers.

 You will be passing along the mountains; get your camera ready.